 Established in 1927, Flamingo Gardens is one of the oldest botanical gardens and attractions in South Florida.
-Originally founded by Floyd L. and Jane Wray as an orange grove, the nonprofit botanical gardens is home to 18 “Champion” trees, the largest trees of their species, including the largest tree in Florida.
-Specialized botanical gardens, including a Butterfly and Hummingbird Garden, Tom Coffey Aranda Garden, Croton Garden, and Bromeliad Garden dot the main Arboretum.
-The wildlife sanctuary features over 3,000 species of rare & exotic, tropical, subtropical, and native plants and trees.
-Flamingo Gardens’ sanctuary is home to the largest collection of Florida native wildlife including alligators, bobcats, eagles, otters, panthers, peacock, and of course, flamingos!
+Originally founded by Floyd L. and Jane Wray as an orange grove, the nonprofit botanical gardens is home to 15 “Champion” trees, the largest trees of their species in Florida.
+Specialized botanical gardens include some of the largest collections of naturalized orchids, cycads, and heliconias & gingers in the contiguous United States and over 3,000 species of rare & exotic, tropical, subtropical, and native plants and trees.
+Flamingo Gardens’ Everglades Wildlife Sanctuary is a home to permanently injured or non-releasable Florida native wildlife including alligators, bobcats, eagles, otters, panthers, peacock, and of course, flamingos!

 Flamingo Gardens’ botanical gardens are 60 acres of tropical paradise.
 Our botanical gardens are a showcase for more than 3,000 species of rare and exotic, tropical, subtropical, and native plants.
 Our arboretum contains some of the largest trees in the state of Florida.
 Flamingo Gardens is part of Long Key, a natural oak hammock once surrounded by the Everglades, and contains one of the last natural hardwood forests in South Florida which remains untouched much as it was when inhabited by the ancient Tequesta people.